NaomiNicholson/NaomiNicholson.github.io/index.md

 ## Code

 The following block contains our final iteration of the code.
-This multithreaded application has a thread for each of the following processes:
+This multithreaded application has a thread for each of the following functionalities:
 1. Robot's movement depending on the IR reflective sensors' measurements.
 2. Crash detection depending on the IR distance sensors' measurements.
 3. Leading distance of the robot to the user depending on the sonar sensor's measurements.